waku-org/waku-rln-contract/README.md

-# Hardhat Project for rln-contract
+# Hardhat Project for waku-rlnv1-contract

+> note: This repo is being archived in favour of the rln-v2 contracts for waku.

 ## Requirements